Almost all gun owners have taken part in or at least heard of, the 9mm vs .45 ACP caliber debate.

 Because all three have mostly similar features and feels, we’re listing them all together, but which one is best for you may vary.
 Don’t worry, though, we’ll talk about the differences, too.

 If you’re already familiar with Glock handguns, you should be comfortable with any of these pistols right off the bat.
-They have the durability, reliability, and accuracy that you’ve come to expect.
+They have the durability, reliability, and price you’ve come to expect.

-While most of these other 10mm handguns only have an 8+1 round capacity, the G20 has a capacity of nearly twice that, holding 15 rounds in the magazine and one in the chamber.
+While most of these other 10mm handguns only have an 8+1 round capacity, the G20 has a capacity of nearly twice that, holding 15+1.

-The Glock 29 is the subcompact version of the G20, with a length of 6.88 inches, a height of 4.45 inches, and an unloaded weight of 26.83 ounces.
+The Glock 29 is the subcompact version of the G20, with a length of 6.88 inches and an unloaded weight of 26.83 ounces.

 The gun has an easy-to-use ambidextrous safety so you can start shooting as quickly as possible, whether you’re hunting or defending yourself.

-Every caliber has its loyalists, but the 10mm Auto has until recently been a bit of an unsung hero when it comes to handgun calibers.
+Every caliber has its loyalists, but the 10mm Auto has been a bit of an unsung hero when it comes to handgun calibers.

-If you’ve never shot 10mm Auto before, or it’s just been a while, we strongly recommend giving it a chance (or another chance) by borrowing a 10mm handgun from a friend or renting one at the range.
+If you’ve never shot 10mm Auto before, or it’s just been a while, we strongly recommend giving it a chance.
 The greater recoil may be overwhelming at first, but the more you shoot, the more manageable it will become.